sophialazarova/autonomous-robotics-epuck/README.md

 Tasks solved during the Autonomous Robotics Lab class at the Ruhr University Exercises are implemented for e-puck robots.

-For more information on the implementation check the reports folder.
+For formal details on the implementation(mathematical) check the reports folder.

 EXERCISES
 -----------------------------------------